 Working With Your Newspaper’s Editorial Board

-Most daily newspapers have editorial boards that determine which opinions are expressed in its editorial pages.
+Most daily newspapers have editorial boards that determine which opinions are expressed on their editorial pages.
 This board meets regularly to consider topics and opinions for editorials.
 As a member of the community, you may request to meet with the editorial board.
 Who you will be meeting with depends upon the size of the newspaper.
 Typically, the editorial board consists of the editorial page editor(s) and editorial page writers.
 Some large papers may have several editors and numerous reporters in attendance, while smaller local papers may not even have an editorial board.
 If that is the case, you may request a meeting with the editor, who may bring along a reporter.

 To schedule a meeting with the editorial board, call or email the newspaper’s editorial department expressing your interest in scheduling an editorial board meeting and ask them for the appropriate person to contact.
 Remember, timing is everything.
 Be sure to call at least a week in advance as the editorial calendar tends to fill up quickly.
 In addition, remember that it is important that your pitch for an editorial is timely and relates to current events.
-Once you find the correct person he or she may ask you to send a letter explaining why you would like to schedule a meeting, outlining your issue and how it impacts the community.
+Once you find the correct person, he or she may ask you to send a letter or email explaining why you would like to schedule a meeting, outlining your issue and how it impacts the community.
 Just as if you were pitching a story to a reporter, keep your letter concise and to the point.
 Don’t overwhelm them with information.
-If they accept your request for a meeting you will have an opportunity to present additional information during that time.
+If they accept your request for a meeting, you will have an opportunity to present additional information during that time.

-During the meeting you will be asked to present to the editorial board information on your issue and why they should provide it editorial coverage.
-Prepare about 15-20 minutes on your issue and plan for a question and answer session.
+During the meeting, you will be asked to present to the editorial board information on your issue and why they should provide it editorial coverage.
+Prepare about 15-20 minutes on your issue and plan for a question-and-answer session.
 Be sure to bring along information you can leave behind for each person on the editorial board.
 Include facts sheets, charts, and/or any articles about your issue that ran in another publication.

 After the meeting, be sure to follow up with the editorial board by sending a thank you note.